Grief, relationship, and premarital counseling for adult individuals and couples in Dallas and Texas.

 Relationship & couples counseling

 Let's face it; we need each other.
 We have a fundamental need for connection and emotional safety with others.
-When this is threatened, our health, longevity, and quality of life is implicated.
+When this is threatened, our health, longevity, and quality of life are implicated.
 It's about more than communication and conflict resolution skills, we must address the deeper wounds and vulnerabilities influencing our most distressing relational dynamics to create or strengthen our emotional bonds.
 Whether in romantic or familial relationships or friendships, let's move closer to connection and restoration.

 Also, sometimes the "move" actually needs to bring more distance.
 A move towards relief, resolution or unrequited closure with another.
 And that's okay, too.